 Stratos Wealth Partners is a financial advisor firm in Beachwood, Ohio that’s been doing business since 2008.
-The firm’s almost 275 advisors work to manage the assets of more than 21,000 clients, including individuals, businesses, charities and institutions.
-This client base combines to hold $5.44 billion in investable assets.
+The firm’s large team of advisors work to manage the assets of thousands of clients, including individuals, businesses, charities and institutions.

 Stratos is a fee-based firm, meaning some of the firm’s advisors may earn compensation via insurance or securities commissions.
 This is in contrast with fee-only, which is a status that indicates 100% of a firm’s earnings come from fees that clients pay.